api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 > <img src="../assets/images/dao-pool-staking-2.png" width="450"/>
 >
 > <p class="diagram-line" style="color:gray;margin-top:25px;">Fees from revenue are burned.
 Inflationary rewards are distributed by the DAO.
-Coverage service claims are paid to dAPI covered entities from the pool of staked tokens.</p>
+Service coverage claims are paid to dAPI covered entities from the pool of staked tokens.</p>

 ### Earning Rewards